clach04/8bitdo_manual/README.md

 #### Original 2.x

-Version 2.70 appears to be the last version to support button remapping, via the Remap tool.
+Version 2.70 appears to be the last version to support button remapping, via the Remap tool (provided in the same zip the 2.70 firmware is in).
 If using GamePad with a retro receiver (for example, with original NES console consider this version).

 ## Other resources